iotaledger/iota-wiki/docs/learn/stardust/core-concepts/output-unlock-conditions.md

 # Output Unlock Conditions

-As discussed [previously](./rethink-utxo.md), the redesigned UTXO model allows for implementing additional logic on transfers.
+The redesigned UTXO model allows for implementing additional logic on transfers.
 Outputs, that are technically the results of a transfer, may define special unlocking logic.
 When these outputs are consumed in subsequent transfers they have to satisfy all unlock conditions that  are defined on them.

 ## Address